urban-1/lazylog/CONTRIBUTING.md

   distclean    to bring the folder in git-clone state help         to print this message...
 ```

-To generate documentation you will need `pandoc` installed locally on your dev
-box.
 The target `all` will run `autopep coverage docs` targets in order.
 Coverage will be build and can be found in
 [docs/build/html/_static/coverage/](http://simplelog.readthedocs.io/en/latest/_static/coverage/index.html).

+To generate documentation you will need `pandoc` installed locally on your dev
+box:

+    # Debian
+    sudo apt-get install pandoc

+    # RHEL (you might need epel-release repo enabled)
+    sudo yum install pandoc

+    # Mac
+    brew install pandoc

+## Branching

+Basic rules only, use:

+-   `fix_` for bug patching
+-   `feature_` for new features: One feature in each branch (I know is tempting
+    ... but adding more than one things in a branch causes a lot of trouble l
+    ater!)

-## Versioning and releasing
+## Versioning

 This project uses `git describe` to generate version number and thus our format
 is: